How many scholarships are awarded each year?

 Would receiving one of the BluEarth Renewables Scholarships make me ineligible for needs-based funding?

 You should check with your needs-based funder to determine how the award would impact other funding.

 I have received funding from another scholarship, would I still be eligible?

 We have no restrictions for students who have received other awards.

 Scholarships are awarded in two instalments, typically in October and February.

-The learning partner is a BluEarth employee who will be assigned to you for your academic year.
+If you are the successful scholarship recipient, you can choose to enroll in our mentorship program and we will assign a BluEarth employee who will act as a learning partner for your academic year.
 This program is for two-way communication to inspire, challenge, and motivate students as well as BluEarth employees.
 You will be encouraged to seek advice about your course work, volunteerism, possible career paths, etc. The learning partner will be as closely matched to your field of study as possible.